How to Create a Training Needs Analysis That Drives ROI

 Which metrics need to improve?

 Common goals include faster onboarding, fewer errors, better customer service, or improved productivity.
-These goals often guide employee onboarding programs designed to reduce ramp up time and improve early performance.
+These goals often guide employee onboarding programs designed to reduce ramp-up time and improve early performance.

 Step 2: Identify Performance Gaps